Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 04 - Azure Resource Manager,  Resource group, Resources/README.md

 Dependency Management: ARM handles dependencies automatically, deploying resources in the correct order.

-Rollback/Roll-forward: Automatically revert or update deployments if something goes wrong.
+Rollback: Automatically revert or update deployments if something goes wrong.

-Tagging & Categorization: Organize resources for easier management.
+Tagging: Organize resources for easier management.

-Note: Understanding ARM, resources, and resource groups is fundamental to managing Azure efficiently.
+# What are Azure Resource Manager(ARM)templates?

+Azure Resource Manager templates are JavaScript Object Notation (JSON) files that define the infrastructure and configuration to deploy Azure resources.

+ARM templates is Declarative language.

 # Resource Groups
 Logical containers where you deploy and manage Azure resources like virtual machines, databases, web apps, and storage accounts.